Gerhard Domagk: Biography

 In 1923, he met Walter Gross, the Director of the Institute of Pathology at the University of Greifswald, at the conference of German Society of Pathology in Leipzig.
 Gross was impressed with him and appointed him a junior doctor at Greifswald.
 He supported Domagk's research on phagocytosis, an immune process discovered by Russian zoologist Elie Metchnikoff, so far as permitting excessive use of electricity, constant photographic lights, and free roaming of experimental mice, all of which angered the janitor.
 Domagk's thesis "Destroying infectious diseases through the reticuloendothelium and the development of amyloid", published in 1924 in Virchows Archiv für pathologische Anatomie und Physiologie und für klinische Medizin (now Virchows Archiv) was assessed as a worthy criterion for promotion to a full professor.
 However, Gross was appointed to the University of Münster, and he invited Domagk to join him as a lecturer at his proposed Department of Experimental Pathology.

 In 1925, he married Gertrude Strube, at the time an advisor to the German Chamber of Commerce in Basel.
 Later they had three sons and a daughter.

 At Münster, Domagk felt that the new department was not flourishing as he anticipated and was underpaid.
 The IG Farben branch at Elberfeld (later Wuppertal) noticed him and offered him to lead their institute of experimental pathology.
 When he informed of this opportunity to his university authority in July 1927, and that he would stay if at least he was given a position of associate professor; he never received a response.
-He took a sabbatical leave for two years without pay, and decided to accept IF Farben's offer in 1929.
+He took a sabbatical leave for two years without pay, and decided to accept IG Farben's offer in 1929.
 However, another source states that he joined the IG Farben in 1927.

 Domagk was appointed director of the Institute of Pathology and Bacteriology, started working at the IG Farben laboratories at Wuppertal where he continued the studies of Josef Klarer and Fritz Mietzsch, based on works by Paul Ehrlich, to use dyes, at that time a major product of the company, as antibiotics.
 He changed his focus to tuberculosis and chemotherapy.
 He remained in that position until his retirement in 1961.

+Along with Albert Einstein, Domagk was one of the sponsors of the Peoples' World Convention (PWC), also known as Peoples' World Constituent Assembly (PWCA), which took place in 1950-51 at Palais Electoral, Geneva, Switzerland.

-Domagk died from heart attack at his villa in the Black Forest village of Burberg near Königsfeld, Schwarzwald.
+Domagk died from a heart attack at his villa in the Black Forest village of Burgberg near Königsfeld, Schwarzwald.
+He was a Christian.